Shihan150/iloscar/README.md

 A LOWESS smoothing function is provided.
 Users are allowed to upload data files and tune the hyperparamter that controls the windown fraction used in LOWESS manually.
 Note that the default temporal resolution for output data is 0.2 kyr.
 For a full description of smoothing algorithm, refer to [https://www.statsmodels.org/dev/generated/statsmodels.nonparametric.smoothers_lowess.lowess.html](https://www.statsmodels.org/dev/generated/statsmodels.nonparametric.smoothers_lowess.lowess.html).

 ### Output files
+In each experiment, the model will output following data files.

 | File.csv    | Unit        | Variable         |
 | ----------- | ----------- | ---------------- |
 | tcb    |  (deg C)  | OCN temperature|